Imashiff/live-subdomain-finder/README.md

-SubdomainFinder is a tool for collecting subdomains.
+SubdomainFinder is a tool for collecting subdomains of a domain.
 It increases the range of information gathering during the penetration test.